cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 that was developed by Eric Zhang for the binaryjs project.
 A similar, but different, extension was made by Tim Caswell for his msgpack-js and msgpack-js-browser projects.
-Many people have contributed to the recent discussion about extending MessagePack to separate text string representation from byte string representation.
+Many people have contributed to the discussion about extending MessagePack to separate text string representation from byte string representation.

 The encoding of the additional information in CBOR was inspired by the